benjaminirving/perfusion-slic/README.md

 # Perfusion-SLIC
-A small library to extract supervoxels based on enhancement curves of perfusion images using principal component analysis.
+A small library to extract supervoxels based on enhancement curves of perfusion images (such as DCE-MRI or pCT) using principal component analysis.
 This method extends the standard SLIC implementation of scitkit-image (http://scikit-image.org/docs/dev/api/skimage.segmentation.html).